 Quick Verdict

 Mala Prince is a better second purchase than first purchase.
-The heat arrives faster, the seasoning feels more pointed, and the snack has more deliberate “I meant to buy spicy food” energy than the gentlest baseline brands.
-(Older marketing copy and some overseas reseller pages used “Numbing Spice” or “麻辣 numbing” wording — the classic Mala Prince variant reviewed here is chili-forward without significant Sichuan peppercorn; the proper numbing variant is the Mala Plus SKU described later in this review.)
+The heat arrives faster, the seasoning feels more pointed, and this snack delivers sharper chili energy than the gentlest baseline brands.
+Is it worth buying?
+For spice-ready snackers — yes.
+For total beginners — start with Weilong first.
+(Older marketing copy and some overseas reseller pages used "Numbing Spice" or "麻辣 numbing" wording — the classic Mala Prince variant reviewed here is chili-forward without significant Sichuan peppercorn; the proper numbing variant is the Mala Plus SKU described later in this review.)

 That does not mean it is only about pain.
 The appeal is that the chili moves forward without completely burying the chewy wheat base.